Aer Rianta Football Club - where it all started...

 After 34 years and 17 competitions, the tournament returns home for the third time.
 We're looking forward to reacquainting ourselves with old friends, especially from airports in the UK.

-Aer Rianta Football Club now known as daa Football Club was established 1972 to provide football for airport employees and their families.
+Aer Rianta Football Club now known as Dublin Airport Football Club was established 1972 to provide football for airport employees and their families.

 Down through the years the club has enjoyed much success winning both domestic cup and league titles.
 Today, the club fields 2 senior teams in the Leinster Senior League and an Over 35s team in the Amateur Football League.